xapian/xapian-docsprint/howtos/boolean_filters.rst

 .. literalinclude:: /code/python/index_filters.py
     :emphasize-lines: 10-14
-    :start-after: termgenerator.set_document(doc)
+    :start-after: Start of example code
-    :end-before: we use the identifier to ensure each object ends up
+    :end-before: End of example code

 If we check the resulting index with delve, we will see that documents for which there was a value in the ``MATERIALS`` field now contain terms with the